Poison (The Prodigy song): Retrospective response

 In 2020, Mixmag included "Poison" in their list of "The Biggest Drops in Dance Music", writing, "It ain't so easy to write about a tune like this, given how much of an acid-fueled trip you go on listening to 'Poison', taken from The Prodigy's second album Music for the Jilted Generation.
 Your head's in such a spin you're unsure of where TF you are once it's done.
 Crow-like caws and devilish synths litter the intro, before it bursts into full-on bass growls and industrial fizz.
 No wonder it's called 'Poison'.
 You're completely done in once it's over.
 Better listen to it again, then."
-In 2022, Time Out ranked it number 26 in their list of "50 Best '90s Songs", adding, "There are a ton of tracks from the Prodge that could be included in this list, but none sum up Keith Flint and Liam Howlett's rowdy rave punks better than 'Poison'.
+In 2022, Time Out ranked it number 26 in their list of "50 Best '90s Songs", adding, "There are a ton of tracks from the Prodigy that could be included in this list, but none sum up Keith Flint and Liam Howlett's rowdy rave punks better than 'Poison'.
 The mix of chunky breakbeats, sludgy electronics and wide-eyed carnage was the perfect rhythmical remedy to those who fancied a dab of dance music (and those who wanted to find out what the hell rave culture might have been about), but just couldn't get to grips with the eight-minute Chicago house workouts of the time."